eecsmap/MIT_CLE/Notes/lec3-top-down-parsing.md

 - Use exceptions to make code structure clean
 ### I. Why use Hand-Coded Parser?
 - Why not use parser generator?
-- What do you do if your parser doesn’t work?
+- What do you do if your parser doesn't work?
     - Recursive descent parser – write more code
     - Parser generator
         - Hack grammar
-        - But if parser generator doesn’t work, nothing you can do
+        - But if parser generator doesn't work, nothing you can do
 - If you have complicated grammar
     - Increase chance of going outside comfort zone of parser generator
     - Your parser may NEVER work